The Ultimate Guide to Database Marketing: Examples & Benefits

 An example of database marketing is how Facebook segments their user data according to first name, last name, email, phone number, date of birth, gender, location, and interests.
 This allows Facebook to create personalized experiences for their users which is very valuable to advertisers and marketers.

-Currently, Facebook founder Mark Zuckerberg is worth $58.4 billion dollars.
+Currently, Facebook founder Mark Zuckerberg net worth was $68.2 billion as of August 2019.

 Facebook has data on over 2 billion people (and counting).

 Another database marketing example is LinkedIn.
-LinkedIn has a customer database of over 500 million business professionals with monetization strategies such as LinkedIn Premium, Sales Navigator, Talent Solutions, and most notably LinkedIn Ads.
+LinkedIn has a customer database of nearly 660 million business professionals with monetization strategies such as LinkedIn Premium, Sales Navigator, Talent Solutions, and most notably LinkedIn Ads.

 In fact, all social media networks are huge marketing database platforms.
 This shows you how big this topic really is.